dianeyeo/mth251/slides.md

 Memory is still a limited resource, the actual implementation of dynamic array has to take it into consideration.
 And memory management is a very complicated problem.

+This over-allocates proportional to the list size, making room for additional growth.
+The over-allocation is mild but is enough to give linear-time amortized behavior over a long sequence of appends() in the presence of a poorly-performing system realloc().

+The growth pattern is: 0, 4, 8, 16, 25, 35, 46, 58, 72, 88, ...

+Note: new_allocated won't overflow because the largest possible value is PY_SSIZE_T_MAX * (9 / 8) + 6 which always fits in a size_t.

 -->

 ---